donaldmusgrove/drlnd/project1/README.md

 ## Getting Started
 To run my code, you will need to set up the Unity environment.
 Here are steps to help you along.

-###Step 1: Clone the Deep Reinforcement Learning Nanodegree (DRLND) Repository
+### Step 1: Clone the Deep Reinforcement Learning Nanodegree (DRLND) Repository
 First, follow the instructions [here](https://github.com/udacity/deep-reinforcement-learning#dependencies).
 The instructions have you set-up a new Python environment, install [OpenAI Gym](https://github.com/openai/gym), the [Classic Control](https://github.com/openai/gym#classic-control) environment, and box2d.
-The instructions for installing box2d are non-existent at the OpenAI repo, I suggest you build from source using the instructions [here](https://github.com/pybox2d/pybox2d/blob/master/INSTALL.md_.
+The instructions for installing box2d are non-existent at the OpenAI repo, I suggest you build from source using the instructions [here](https://github.com/pybox2d/pybox2d/blob/master/INSTALL.md).

 Using the linked instructions, you will install PyTorch, the ML-Agents toolkit, and a few more Python packages required to use my Jupyter Notebook file.

-###Step 2: Download the Unity Environment
+### Step 2: Download the Unity Environment
 You need the Udacity version of the environment.
 Doesnload the Unity environment that matches your operating systemL
 * Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)
 * Mac OSX: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip)